cb-ci/ci-traditional-ha/README.md

 [secrets](secrets)

-Optional, add your CloudBees Wildcard license cert and key.
-This is optional.
-If a wildcard license is supplied you will pass the license welcome screen on the Operations Center

-* secrets/cb-wildcard-license.key
-* secrets/cb-wildcard-license.cert

 An SSH key will also be generated into the `secrets` directory for you when you run the  `up.sh`script
 * This key will be injected automatically by casc into the Controllers SSH Credential